jadamb13/rev-jobs/README.md

       - XPATHs for page elements used by Selenium
 - `output`:
     - `job_data.txt`: stores job data from each run of the program
+    - `all_jobs.png`: scatter plot showing jobs available for each run of the program (by day of the week)
+    - `maximum_jobs_daily.png`: line plot showing maximum jobs available each day of the week
 - `src`:
     - `main.py`: entry point of the program
     - `data_retrieval.py`: logic to control web scraper and filtering of job data